Unsure of what the CMA certification requirements are to qualify for your Certified Management Accounting Certification?

 For example, internships or traineeships and clerical positions do not use management accounting principles enough to be considered relevant work experience.

 If you are relatively new to the CMA, then you may not feel like the handbook’s definition is clear enough.
-Simply put, your job tasks must involve internal or external auditing or analysis, handling financial statements and understanding how they affect a company, and be responsible for analyzing and reporting on financial investments.
+Simply put, your job tasks must involve any of the following: internal or external auditing or analysis, handling financial statements and understanding how they affect a company, and/or being responsible for analyzing and reporting on financial statements.

-If your job description covers all of those tasks, then you should have no trouble fulfilling the CMA experience requirements.
+If your job description covers any of those tasks, then you should have no trouble fulfilling the CMA experience requirements.

 Experience Must Include Information Analysis